klavinski/jecs/README.md

     public void apply( Entity[] entities ) {

         for ( Entity entity: entities )   // 1
         if  ( Burning.in( entity ) )      // 2: if the entity has a Burning component
         if  ( Burning.of( entity ) )      //    if Burning is set to true
         if  ( Health .in( entity ) )      //    if entity has a Health component Health .of( entity,         // 3: we set it to Health .of( entity ) - 1 ); //    its current value minus one
     }
 }
 ```
-And in Engine.java, we add `new BurningDamage()` to the list of `System`s.
+In Engine.java, we add `new BurningDamage()` to the list of `System`s.
 Done!

-This is what allows composition of systems and multiplicative gameplay.
-If we already have a system remove `Entity`s with a `Health` < 0, our burnt entities will automatically be removed.
+This allows composition of systems and multiplicative gameplay.
+If we already have a system removing `Entity`s with their `Health` < 0, our burnt entities will automatically be removed.
 Note also how the above code cannot contradict any existing code.

 ### Prototyping

 Run the engine by clicking the 🐞 (debug) icon.

-Let us imagine you are developing the jump `System` for a platformer game.
-You walk to a large rock, and jump.
-Alas, the jump is not strong enough.
-Instead of:

-* closing the game
-* nudging the strength of the jump in the `System`
-* restarting the game
-* walking to the rock, and
-* trying again

-You can keep the game running, change the value and save, and jump again.
+If you want to change some code at runtime, you can keep the game running, change the code and save it.
 The JVM will replace the `System` on the fly.
 This is only possible because `System`s contain no state.

 ### Multiplayer

 One final example showing the extensibility of the ECS architecture.
-Imagine you developed a successful role-playing game.
+Imagine you developed a successful game.
 How to make it multiplayer?
-A usual Java architecture (inheritance, grouping state and logic by class) would make it hard to transition.
+A usual Java architecture (inheritance, grouping state and logic by class) would make it hard to pivot.
 State would be computed to the server, but should be sent to the client...
 With the ECS architecture:
 * Keep a single client/server codebase
 * Remove all systems from the client except I/O
 * In the client's `Component`, instead of reading and writing the local state, make it read and write the distant state
-* In the server codebase, add a System to send the relevant parts of the state to the clients.
+* In the server codebase, add a `System` to send the relevant parts of the state to the clients.

-Done!
+That is it.